-The District physical education program will promote student physical fitness through individualized fitness and activity assessment and will use criterion-based reporting for each student.
-The District will strive to implement the following goals into all physical education classes:
+The district physical education program will promote student physical fitness through individualized fitness and activity assessment and will use criterion-based reporting for each student.
+The district will strive to implement the following goals into all physical education classes:

-- Students will be moderately to vigorously active for at least 50% of class time during most or all physical education class sessions (meets Healthy Schools Program Silver-level criteria). - All physical education classes in DJUHSD are taught by licensed teachers who are certified or endorsed to teach physical education (meets Healthy Schools Program Gold-level criteria). - Students in 11th grade will be screened annually for height, weight and BMI to assist us with improving the outcome of better health and used as a measurable goal to see if our plan is effective.
-Students will also be screened for hearing, vision, and pre-diabetes if necessary students will be referred for further medical services. - Under the direction of site assistant principals, District PE teachers will establish measurable goals for physical fitness using the State Physical Fitness Test (PFT), and will implement instructional practices that will effectively support students in achieving these goals
+- Students will be moderately to vigorously active for at least 50% of class time during most or all physical education class sessions (meets Healthy Schools Program). - All physical education classes in DJUHSD are taught by credentialed teachers who are certified to teach physical education (healthiergeneration.org) - Students in 11th grade will be screened annually for height, weight, and BMI to assist us with improving the outcome of better health and used as a measurable goal to see if our plan is effective.
+Students will also be screened for hearing, vision, and pre-diabetes, if necessary, students will be referred for further medical services. - Under the direction of site assistant principals, District PE teachers will establish measurable goals for physical fitness using the State Physical Fitness Test (PFT) for 9th grade students and will implement instructional practices that will effectively support students in achieving these goals

-Physical Fitness Testing resumed for the 2022-2023 school year per CDE (California Department of Education)
+Physical Fitness Testing resumed for the 2023-2024 school year per CDE (California Department of Education)